richardkorneisel/intro-to-python/readme.md

 # => ['teacher', 'students', 'classroom', 'in_session', 'schedule']
 ```

 Note that `dict_keys` is not a list.
-It's a specific data type, so it doens't
+It's a specific data type, so it doesn't
 have all the same methods that lists have.

 ## Ranges